 Will it hurt?

 Hormonal changes might leave your vagina dry and tender, especially if you're breast-feeding.
-You might experience some pain during sex if you're healing from an episiotomy or perineal tears, especially extensive tears.
+You might experience some pain during sex if you're healing from an episiotomy or perineal tears.

 If sex continues to be painful, consult your health care provider about possible treatment options.